 How the Competition Works

-Each program may send up to two winners from the Discipline Competition to compete in the University Final Competition.
-The University Final judging panel will select the First Place Winner and Runner-up.
+The students who advance from each Program Heat will compete in the University Final Competition.
+The University Final Comptition judging panel will select the First Place Winner and Runner-up.
 The audience will vote to select the People’s Choice winner.
 The University Final Competition will be held April 7, 2015, during Graduate Student Appreciation Week.